CGM Guide — Part 2

 How do the CGM systems stack up?

-Overall CGM study design score
+Overall CGM study design score chart showing which devices meet the five evidence quality criteria

-The second chart summarises study design scores and 20/20 and 40/40 agreement rates for the CGMs with a study design score of 5.
+The second chart summarises study design scores and 20/20 and 40/40 agreement rates for CGMs with a study design score of 5.

 Verified by MonsterInsights